A build is an execution of a build plan, which is either

 This can be useful for periodically monitoring the state of a job.
 The output also works well with tools like

 By default the most recent 50 builds are shown.
 To see more builds, use the

 $ fly -t example builds -c 100

-Sometimes it's helpful to be on the same machine as your tasks so that you can profile or inspect them as they run or see the state the machine at the end of a run.
+Sometimes it's helpful to connect to the machine where tasks run.
+This way you can either profile or inspect tasks, or see the state of the machine at the end of a run.
 Due to Concourse running tasks in containers on remote machines this would typically be hard to access.

 To this end, there is a

 fly intercept command that will give you an interactive shell inside the specified container.
 Containers are identified by a few things, so you may need to specify a few flags to hone down the results.
 If there are multiple containers that the flags could refer to, an interactive prompt will show up allowing you to disambiguate.